Untitled design 4

 A. Road Restrictions and Regulations

-When planning truck routes, it is crucial to consider various road restrictions and regulations that may impact the movement of trucks.
+When planning truck routes, it is crucial to consider various road restrictions and regulations, including speed limits, that may impact the movement of trucks.
 These restrictions are typically imposed to ensure the safety of both the truck drivers and other road users.
 Some key factors to consider are:

 1. Weight Restrictions: Different roads and bridges have specific weight limits to prevent structural damage.
 Trucks must adhere to these limits to avoid overloading, which could lead to accidents or infrastructure deterioration.
 Truck routing software consider weight restrictions to determine suitable routes that comply with these limitations.